 Designed with our own design modules, the integrated energy system will have a total capacity of 430 kW.
 The system will be comprised of:

 The comprehensive energy transformation will enable renewable thermal energy from the subsurface of the earth to be captured and stored in the ground along with surplus energy from inside the building.
 The stored energy will be distributed via Energy Machines’ integrated ground source heat pump-chiller as heating, comfort cooling, and hot water for the 10.000m2 property.
+Our unique air handling units enable the recovery of 90% of surplus heat that would otherwise be wasted – with no cross-contamination or mixing between air streams.
 Rooftop PV solar panels will supply locally generated electricity to power the system.

 This energy machine is projected to achieve: